Stabbath/L4D2-Stuff/cfg/h2h/readme.txt

 -	Uses damage scoring.
 -	Custom map distances to hopefully reflect the difficulty of maps with a lot less commons.

-Things that are broken:
+Things that need testing:
--	Spawn sack order is 100% reliable. (ie it currently isn't because it's broken)
+-	Spawn sack order is 100% reliable. (ie it currently might not because needs testing)
--	Tank spawn timer toggling is broken!

 To-do:
 	- more balance/difficulty testing